 The wireframe mode combines the customization options of the visual editor with the speed and simplicity of the backend editor, giving you the best of both worlds.
 So if you are dealing with a large and complex page, then opt for using the wireframe mode.
 Besides being lighter, it also presents a cleaner and more organized overview of all elements on a page.

 Updated February 2018

 The builder has now been updated to be able to work fully in the front-end and in real-time.
 Essentially, rather than having to imagine what your page looks like, you can now see exactly what you are building, as you are building it.
 You don't even have to work on the back-end anymore, it can all be done from the front-end now.

 Have a look at the GIF below which shows you what editing part of the page looks like in real-time.

 Visual Composer is another impressive drag and drop page builder developed by WP Bakery.
 Building and customizing pages with Visual composer is super easy and it comes with over 40 content elements.
 You get complete control over the page layout once you activate Visual composer.
-Start by clicking on “Backend Editor” button on the page editor screen.
+Start by clicking on the “Backend Editor” button on the page editor screen.
 Add images, text, buttons, rows, columns and so much more.

 Visual Composer allows you to create complex page layouts within minutes.
 So, no more shortcodes now!
-You can add elements, and columns with a single click, drag and drop.
-Another big advantage of Visual Composer is that it allows you to save layouts as templates and reuse them anywhere, at anytime.
+You can add elements, and columns with a single click, drag, and drop.
+Another big advantage of Visual Composer is that it allows you to save layouts as templates and reuse them anywhere, at any time.

-Of course, the number of content elements which comes with Visual Composer is overwhelming, it's really hard to find something which is not catered for whilst building your Wordpress website with this page builder.
+Of course, the number of content elements that comes with Visual Composer is overwhelming, it's really hard to find something which is not catered for whilst building your Wordpress website with this page builder.